Menu

 Online Safety

 Children have more access than ever before, at school and at home, to many types of internet communication.
-It might be researching a topic for homework, using Cbeebies on the computer, using an app on an I-pad or playing computer games with friends through a X-Box or Wii.
+It might be researching a topic for homework, using Cbeebies on the computer, using an app on an I-pad, playing computer games with friends through a X-Box or Nintendo Switch or exploring emerging technologies like generative AI.
 Online safety involves making sure that our children know the advantages and disadvantages of using this technology and that they become safe, respectful and responsible users of it.
 We are also trying to encourage children to develop a degree of media balance in their lives, so they make healthy choices about the time they spend on devices.
-Throughout their time at Sellindge we encourage our pupils to become Super Digital Citizens!
+Whilst at Sellindge we encourage our pupils to become Super Digital Citizens.
+You can meet the Citizens here via their Super Digital Citizens' Song!
+Your child might even sing along!

 Parents and Carers Letter and Acceptable Use Policy (Including Acknowledgement Slip.)